-You may have to voice a variety of characters throughout a typical day behind the mic, switching quickly between vastly different types of voices.
-Especially if you're voicing an audiobook or lots of game & animation projects.
+You may have to voice various characters throughout a typical day behind the mic, switching quickly between vastly different types of voices, especially if you're narrating an audiobook or providing voices for game & animation projects.

-We usually only speak about playing characters when it comes to creating "character voices" for games, cartoons and audiobooks.
-But we often forget that we are ALWAYS playing a character when we step behind the microphone.
-We’re always speaking to an audience.
+We usually only speak about playing characters when creating "character voices" for games, cartoons and audiobooks.
+But we are ALWAYS playing a role when we step behind the microphone.

-Constantly keeping your imagination active, helps your performance stay alive and engaging, instead of slipping into stale, boring or, God forbid, robotic.
-Jeremy Robecheaux says:
+Constantly keeping your imagination active helps your performance stay alive and engaging, instead of slipping into stale, boring, or, God forbid, robotic.

-But aside from the fact that EVERY time you work, you’re stepping into some sort of character, here are some more specific pointers for you on how to create that perfect character voice for your next animation gig, video game character or audiobook project.
+Here are some more specific pointers for creating that perfect character voice for your forthcoming animation gig, video game character or audiobook project.